trastopchin/AIT-CG-3D-Transformations/README.md

 ## Completed Features:

-1. **Avatar control: Rocket science.** The avatar has three thrusters.
-The UP key corresponds to a thruster that applies a force in the forward direction of the avatar; the LEFT key corresponds to a thruster that applies a force in the forwards and left direction of the avatar as well as a counterclockwise torque; the RIGHT key corresponds to a thruster that applies a force in the forwards and right direction of the avatar as well as a clockwise torque.

 1. **Background: Environment background as full viewport quad.** Displays an environment stored in a cube texture as the background of the 3D scene.
 As the camera rotates the correct part of the surrounding environment is shown.

 2. **Procedural solid texturing: Wood texture.** One object has a pixel shader that computes a procedural texture from the model space position.